vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 Stacking different protocols for yield generation can increase the risk surface as well.
 The vault contract has been live for more than five months.
 Though Yearn has suffered a [hack in the past](https://thedefiant.io/yearn-loses-11m-in-2021s-first-defi-hack), it has since been patched and is now reasonably battle tested.
 However, there always exists the possiblity of smart contract bugs that can lead to losses.

+Only funds residing in the Permanent Bucket can be deposited into the Yearn vault, so the risk posed by Yearn is contained and represents a small proportion of overall TVL.
+As of November 2022, Chicken Bonds TVL is around 50m LUSD, with only 500k LUSD exposed to the Permanent Bucket.

 ## Opportunity Cost

 The technical paper by [The Risk DAO](https://github.com/Risk-DAO/Reports/blob/main/Chicken%20bonds%20analysis.pdf) concluded that the system might reach a state where bonding will not be profitable.
 Assuming negligible chicken in fees, halting bonding-rebonding, trades between bLUSD-LUSD may stagnate, resulting in negligible vAPY.